-- To promote research in these areas within the Faculty of Society and Design and others at Bond University.
+- To promote research and dialogue within the Faculty of Society and Design and others at Bond University.

 - To promote dialogue through attendance at local, national and international conferences.